Jayson-Q/Spotify-Now-Playing/README.md

 # ESPHome-SpotifyNowPlaying

 ## Idea
-Make a Music Jukebox which integrates with Home Assistant using ESPHome and off-the0shelf components.
-This is intended as a Christmas present for my partner who stated she had never received a mixtape when she was younger.
+Make a Music Jukebox which integrates with Home Assistant using ESPHome and off-the-shelf components.
+This is intended as a Christmas present for my wife who stated she had never received a mixtape when she was younger.

 ## Parts used